Deci-AI/super-gradients/documentation/source/KD.md

 Currently, [KDLogitsLoss](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/losses/kd_losses.py#L15) is currently the only supported loss function in SGs KD losses bank, but more is to come.
 Note that during KD training, the `KDModule` outputs (which are of `KDOutput` instance) are passed to the loss's forward method as predictions.

-## Knowledge Distillation Training in SG: Checkpoints
+## Knowledge Distillation Training: Checkpoints

 Checkpointing during KD training is generally the [same as checkpointing without KD](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/Checkpoints.md).
 Nevertheless, there are a few differences worth mentioning: